jmpreyes/msc-triage/README.md

+# Medical Triage Project

-# Submission for MSc 2019 final report
+## Submission for MSc project

-Please extract .zip folder to view Attachments folder (appendices) and supporting material (source code, README, etc.).
+I give thanks to Hao Wu and Joe Timoney for their support.